numpy/numpy.org/content/en/case-studies/blackhole-image.md

-NumPy enabled researchers to manipulate large numerical datasets through its efficient and generic n-dimensional array, providing a foundation for the software used to generated the first ever image of a black hole.
+NumPy enabled researchers to manipulate large numerical datasets through its efficient and generic n-dimensional array, providing a foundation for the software used to generate the first ever image of a black hole.
 The direct imaging of a black hole is a major scientific accomplishment providing stunning, visual evidence of Einstein’s general theory of relativity.
 This achievement encompasses not only